 Day 11: How to Draw Quadratic Bézier Curves with SVG

-The path element becomes really powerful when we start using curves.
-One of them is the quadratic Bezier curve.
-We not only set the endpoint but we also have to set a control point.
+The path element becomes really powerful when we start using curves, such as the quadratic Bezier curve.
+For a curve, we also have to set a control point apart from the endpoint.

 <svg